tchleung/The_Terminal/README.md

 In this project, let us pretend to be Tom Hanks, stuck at a terminal with no end in sight.
 We have all the time in the world, so let's explore some flight data.

 ## **Questions**
-Our main question is whether SFO is the WAAT (worst airport of all time)

-To answer that question, we will explore a few key datapoints

-1. Popularity
-What are the most popular airports in the U.S.?
+1. What are the most popular airports in the U.S.?

-2. Cancellation
-Which airport cancels the most flight?
-What are the correlation with other factors?

-3. Delay
-Can we prove that there is statistical difference between SFO and other airports in flight delays?
+2. Which airports should we avoid?

+3. Is San Francisco International airport (SFO) the WAAT (Worst Airport of All Time)?

 ## **Data**

 Data obtained from the "Airline On-Time Performance Data" database hosted by the US Department of Transportation

 The database tracks every non-stop U.S. domestic flights by month and year, by carrier and by origin and destination airport.
 Includes scheduled and actual departure and arrival times, canceled and diverted flights.

+We queried the trailing 12 months between February 2019 to January 2020

+In aggregate, the dataset contains 7,445,398 flight entries between 354 U.S. airports

 ## **Visualization**

 ## **Conclusion**